There are weekly Markets held throughout West Norfolk, normal opening times are from 8.00am until 5.00pm.

 Present Day Markets

-We have therefore two weekly markets in King's Lynn, both established by Royal Charter.
+We have therefore two weekly markets in King's Lynn, one on a Tuesday and one on a Saturday, both established by Royal Charter.

 All stallages paid by the traders are used to off-set the Council Tax.
 Most of the traders come from Norfolk towns and villages, however some are from Cambridgeshire, Lincolnshire and places further afar such as Leicestershire, Yorkshire, Bedfordshire, Northamptonshire and Essex.

 There are also three Hunstanton Markets one on a Sunday, one on Bank Holiday Mondays and one on a Wednesday from the beginning of May until the end of September.
 All are held on the Southend Car Park on the seafront.
 As Hunstanton is a seaside resort larger markets operate during the summer months.

 Our records show Downham Market has been in existence since September 1887, started by a market company, which went into liquidation in 1937.
 Downham Urban Town Council then took over the running of it until 1974 at which time the Borough Council looked after the market on their behalf.
 In 2001 the Town Council once again took over and continue to run the market now.
 The market operates on a Friday and Saturday and held on the Town Hall car park.

 The Markets Department